gl-inet/docs4.x/docs/faq/debrick.md

 6. Click **Choose file** button to find the firmware file.
 Then click **Update firmware** button.

 7. Wait for around 3 minutes.
-Don’t power off your device when updating.
+Don't power off your device when updating.
 The router is ready when both power and  Wi-Fi LED are on or you can find its SSID on your device.

 8. Revert the IP setting you did in step 4 and connect your device to the LAN or Wi-Fi of the router.
 You will be able to access the router via **192.168.8.1** again.